breedx2/mtm_radio_extractilizer/README.md

 * python - I used 2.7.13
 * ffmpeg - must be in $PATH
 * some video files you want to extract audio from
+* bunch of disk space

 # Input file format

-Prepare an input text file that tells the extractilizer what audios you want to extract.
+Prepare an input text file that tells the extractilizer what videos you want to extract audio from.
-The format is one file per line.
+The format is one video file per line.
 You can optionally specify an audio stream number and a colon at the beginning of the file.
 It might look like this:

 ```